Primeros pasos de configuracion de la Raspberry

 Now press CTRL+K, X to save and exit the editor.

-Alternatively instead of adding the user to the sudoers list, you can add your user to the sudo group with the following command:
+you can add your user to the sudo group with the following command:

 adduser "username" sudo